ayomodu/terrk/README.md

 ### List Resources

-terrk supports obtaining a list a specific type of resource.
+terrk supports obtaining a list of a specific type of resource.

 E.g.

 The command